Communicating with your child’s other parent

 The most common reason you might have to communicate with your child’s other parent after separating is to arrange when your child spends time with their other parent.
 This is often called ‘contact’.

-If you want to start talking to your child’s other parent about contact arrangements our factsheet, making arrangements for your children can help.
+If you want to start talking to your child’s other parent about contact arrangements, see our information on making arrangements for your children.